 Army History Magazine

-In this Summer 2024 issue of Army History, I am pleased to offer two excellent articles, a look at an extremely rare Army artifact, a visit to the Okinawa Prefectural Archives, and our usual crop of quality book reviews.
+In the Fall 2024 issue of Army History, I am excited to offer two engaging articles, a look at some interesting Army artwork, a visit to a new and unique exhibit at the U.S. Army Airborne and Special Operations Museum, and an excellent selection of book reviews.

 Bryan J. Hockensmith